mattia-m/seven-language-7-weeks/README.md

 - `/Clojure` - Exercises and notes for Clojure.
 - `/Haskell` - Exercises and notes for Haskell.

-## Contributing

-While this is a personal project, I'm open to contributions and discussions regarding the exercises and solutions presented here.
-Feel free to open an issue or pull request if you have suggestions, corrections, or questions.

 ## Acknowledgments

 - Thanks to Bruce A. Tate for writing "Seven Languages in Seven Weeks," which inspired this repository.
-- Thanks to all contributors and community members who discuss and improve these languages.

-Happy Coding!